conda/conda-build/docs/source/install-conda-build.rst

   environment in order to remove some warnings generated when conda-build runs.

-* For critical CI/CD projects, you might want to pin to an explicit (but recent) version of conda-build, i.e. only update to a newer version of conda-build, and conda, once they have been first verified 'offline'.
+* For critical CI/CD projects, you might want to pin to an explicit (but recent) version of conda-build, i.e. only update to a newer version of conda-build and conda once they have been first verified "offline".

 .. _install-conda-build: